sn8ke01/Cybernomicon/RealWorldBugHunting.md

 #### Open Redirect Detection
 Status Code of 3xx.
 Typical Status Code of **302** but any 3xx.

-Monitor your proxy for **GET** requests sent to the sire you're testing that includes the site you are testing.
+Monitor your proxy for **GET** requests sent to the site you're testing.